-All over the world many consider him the greatest drummer alive: the Nigerian living legend, Tony Allen.
+Up until he died on April 30, 2020 in Paris, France many all over the world considered him to be the greatest drummer alive: the Nigerian legend, Tony Allen.
 The revered drummers high-powered unofficial fan club also includes Brian Eno, Flea from the Red Hot Chili Peppers and Blur’s Damon Albarn (who recruited Allen to drum on multiple side projects).

 For twenty years the fluid, multidirectional weight of Tony Allen’s drumming helped define the sound and seriousness of African superstar Fela Kuti and his “Afrika 70” band, which pioneered the Afrobeat style in the 1960s and ’70s.
 Tony Allen doubled as the group’s de facto musical director for over a decade, and even recorded albums with the band under his own name.

-Tony Allen’s career has lasted for 55 years and since Kuti’s death in 1997 (only 58 years old) he has continued to shape the genre by recording and touring.
+Tony Allen’s career lasted for 55 years and since Kuti died in 1997 (only 58 years old) Allen continued to shape the genre by recording and touring.